Want your lab affiliated with APCS? Fill out the APCS Affiliated Lab Form..

 Department of Communication Disorders, Ariel University, Israel

-Director: Leah Fostick
+Director: Dr. Leah Fostick

 Affiliated Graduate Programs: within the Department of Communication Disorders